dmsalo/VSC-dsalo-Theme/README.md

 * You may need to reload VSC and check if the theme is selected.<BR>
 Sometimes there are settings that can change its appearance.<BR>

-* To verify for selected theme:
+* To verify for selected theme or change mode:
   >File -> Preferences -> Color Theme.

 * The `Dark dsalo theme` is recomended for high contrast (low light level) and `Dark dsalo lc theme` is for less contrast.